ROH World Television Championship: Reigns

 Eddie Edwards was the inaugural champion.
 Samoa Joe's is the longest at days, while Will Ospreay's reign is the shortest at two days.
 Lethal has the longest combined reign at 798 days.
 Minoru Suzuki is the oldest champion, winning the title at the age of 53, while Nick Wayne is the youngest when he won the title at 19 years.

-Nick Wayne is the current champion in his first reign.
-He defeated previous champion Komander on April 17, 2025 at the special episode of AEW Collision: Spring BreakThru.
-Wayne’s win broke Adam Cole’s record as the youngest ever holder of the title at 19 years old.
+The current champion is Action Andretti, who is in his first reign.
+He won the title by defeating "Blackheart" Lio Rush in a Fight Without Honor at Death Before Dishonor in Philadelphia, Pennsylvania, on August 21, 2026.